MicrosoftDocs/azure-media-services/media-services/latest/output-metadata-schema.md

 This article discusses the elements and types of the JSON schema on which the output metadata (&lt;source_file_name&gt;_manifest.json) is based. <!--For information about the file that contains metadata about the input asset, see [Input metadata](input-metadata-schema.md).  -->

+## BaseName character length when using CopyVideo or CopyAudio presets

+The {baseName} file naming macro used in the naming of the output metadata file is shortened to 32 chars when using any standard encoding preset or custom preset.
+However, to avoid a naming conflict when using one of the CopyCodec operations (CopyAudio or CopyVideo) in a custom preset, the {Basename} is limited to 64 chars.
+This is to support scenarios where customers want to archive all of the output files in their asset.
+If the filename is very long, the first 32 chars might be the same across multiple output files.
+In this case, the first 32 chars would produce duplicated output files when using CopyVideo or CopyAudio.
+As a result, the {Basename} behavior is to retain  64 chars if CopyCodec is used in the preset.

 You can find the complete schema code and JSON example at the end of this article.

 ## AssetFile